SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 ```
 in which case all initial conditions and parameters become identifiable.

-StructuralIdentifiability functions generally provides a large number of output logging messages.
-Hence, in the above examples, and throughout the rest of this tutorial, we use the `loglevel=Logging.Error` option to turn these off.

 ### Indicating known parameters
 In the previous case we assumed that all parameters are unknown, however, this is not necessarily true.
 If there are parameters which value's are known, we can supply these using the `known_p` argument.
 Indeed, this might turn other, previously unidentifiable, parameters identifiable.
 Let us consider the previous example, where we measure the concentration of $M$ only, but also happen to know the production rate of $E$ ($pₑ$):